 Mariah was born to Rose and his ex-partner Mauri Goens.
 The mother(s) of Gracie and LaDarius are unknown.

 Their relationship is as strong as ever.
-And as breaking news and more stories unfold, especially during the playoffs and COVID-19 outbreak, both will be right there to talk about it on air, then share it again when they’re together at home.
+And as breaking news and more stories unfold, whether it’s high school sports, college football, the NBA playoffss or during the COVID-19 outbreak across the United States, both will be right there to talk about it on air, then share it again when they’re together at home.

 This post was originally published on August 24, 2020.